Exclusion of far-right parties narrows field for election – DW – 05/11/2023

 Advertisement

 Greece goes to the polls on May 21 to elect a new parliament.
-In the run-up to the election, there has been a major shake-up of the right-wing field.
-Some 50 political groupings applied to field candidates in the upcoming election.
-No less than 15 of them are further to the right than the ruling conservative New Democracy (ND) party.
+In the run-up to the election, there has been a major shakeup of the right-wing field.
+Some 50 political groupings applied to field candidates in the upcoming election, 15 of which are further to the right than the ruling conservative New Democracy (ND) party.

 However, not all of them have been cleared to contest the election.
-One of the parties that has been banned from taking part is the country's highest-profile extreme right-wing party, the Greeks (Hellenes) Party.
+One of the parties that's been banned from taking part is the country's highest-profile extreme-right party, the Greeks (Hellenes) Party.
 It was founded by the former lawmaker Ilias Kasidiaris, who was an MP for the neo-fascist Golden Dawn party and was long seen as the party's leader-in-waiting.

 But this has not stopped Kasidiaris from communicating with his supporters, drumming up support for his party and sharing YouTube videos — all from behind bars.